Hyperbolic Geometry of Superstring Perturbation Theory: Matrices for Fenchel-Nielsen Coordinates

-{\bf Plumbing Fixture of Hyperbolic Riemann Surfaces:} Now we shall discuss the plumbing fixture of Riemann surfaces with hyperbolic metric.
-For a geodesic $\alpha$ on the hyperbolic surface $\mathcal{R}$ of length $l_{\alpha}$, a neighborhood with area $2l_{\alpha}\cot\frac{l_{\alpha}}{2}$ is called the collar around $\alpha$.
-The standard collar around the geodesic $\alpha$ is the collection of points $p$ whose hyperbolic distance from $\alpha$ is less than $w(\alpha)$ given by
+\paragraph{Gluing of Hyperbolic Surfaces:} We now discuss the gluing of Riemann surfaces equipped with a hyperbolic metric.
+Consider a hyperbolic surface $\mathcal{R}$.
+For a geodesic $\alpha$ on $\mathcal{R}$ of length $l_{\alpha}$, a neighborhood with area $2l_{\alpha}\cot\frac{l_{\alpha}}{2}$ is called the collar around $\alpha$ \cite{Keen1974,Keen197410,Matelski197610,ChavelFeldman197812,Randol197910,Wolpert1987a}.
+The standard collar around the geodesic $\alpha$ is the collection of points whose hyperbolic distance from $\alpha$ is less than $w(\alpha)$, which is defined through

 The standard collar can be described as a quotient of the upper half-plane $\mathbb{H}$.
 To describe this quotient space, consider the transformation $z\to e^{l_{\alpha}}z$ which is represented by the following matrix in PSL$(2,\mathbb{R})$